Asahi Gakuen

-Asahi Gakuen (あさひ学園 "School of the Rising Sun"), or the Los Angeles Japanese School (ロス・アンジェルス補習授業校 Rosu Anjerusu Hoshū Jugyō Kō), is a part-time Japanese school in the Los Angeles metropolitan area.
+Asahi Gakuen, or the Los Angeles Japanese School, is a part-time Japanese school in the Los Angeles metropolitan area.
 The school was founded by the Association for the Promotion of Japanese Language Education in Los Angeles.
 In 1988, the school had 2,500 students.
 The school teaches the Japanese language, science, social sciences, and mathematics.
 As of 1987 the school teaches all four aspects in each school day.
-The Japan Business Association of Southern California (JBA, 南カリフォルニア日系企業協会 Minami Kariforunia Nikkei Kigyō Kyōkai), previously known as The Japan Traders' Club of Los Angeles (日本貿易懇話会 Nihon Bōeki Konwa-kai), as of 1997 financially supports the school.
+The Japan Business Association of Southern California, previously known as The Japan Traders' Club of Los Angeles, as of 1997 financially supports the school.

 History

 Asahi Gakuen was founded in 1969.
 At the time it had one campus and 68 students.
 By 1986 there were 2,400 students on four campuses.

 Prior to 1978 the school took some San Diego residents; that year the Minato School opened in that city.

 Locations

-The school's main office is in room 308 on the third floor of the Japanese American Cultural & Community Center (JACCC, 日米文化会館 Nichibei Bunka Kaikan) building, located in Little Tokyo, Los Angeles.
-Classes are held at the Orange Campus at Santiago High School in Garden Grove, the San Gabriel campus at South El Monte High School in South El Monte, the Santa Monica Campus at Daniel Webster Middle School in Sawtelle, and the Torrance campus at South Torrance High School in Torrance.
+The school's main office is in Harbor Gateway, Los Angeles, with a Torrance address.
+Previously it was in Room 308 on the third floor of the Japanese American Cultural & Community Center (JACCC) building, located in Little Tokyo, Los Angeles.

+Classes are held at the Orange Campus at La Quinta High School in Westminster, the San Gabriel campus at South El Monte High School in South El Monte, the Santa Monica Campus at Daniel Webster Middle School in Sawtelle, and the Torrance campus at South Torrance High School in Torrance.